radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 Several aspects of RadiantOne are configured during installation.
 The basic installation steps are described below.

-IMPORTANT NOTE – Even if you only deploy one RadiantOne node, the basic cluster configuration is defined during the install.
-Take note of the cluster settings defined here as they can be used later to add nodes to the cluster.
+><span style="color:red">**IMPORTANT NOTE – Even if you only deploy one RadiantOne node, the basic cluster configuration is defined during the install.
+Take note of the cluster settings defined here as they can be used later to add nodes to the cluster.**

 1. At the System Check step, verify that the system passed all checks and click Next.

 ><span style="color:red">**IMPORTANT NOTE – Hardware sizing is a critical component of directory service planning and deployment.
 The system check report verifies that important RadiantOne system requirements are met.
+If a test fails, an X is shown, like in the screenshot below.
+The failure should be addressed before continuing with the installation.
 Refer to the RadiantOne Hardware Sizing Guide for more information.**

 ![An image showing ](Media/Image2.1.jpg)